ARM-software/abi-aa/aapcs64/aapcs64.rst

 - T.limit ≤ T.SP ≤ T.base.
 T's stack pointer must lie within the extent
   of the memory occupied by S.

-- A conforming program must not access (for reading or writing) the inactive region of S. This is true regardless of whether the access is performed by T or by some other thread.
+- No thread is permitted to access (for reading or for writing) the inactive region of S.

 - If MTE is enabled, then the tag stored in T.SP must match the tag set on the inactive region of S.